The Ritvo Autism & Asperger Diagnostic Scale (RAADS-14): everything you need to know

 - Does your child follow simple instructions like putting the red block on top of the green block?

 To take this assessment, you must answer yes to at least two items from each category.
-Once completed, parents will receive a report outlining both their children’s strengths and areas for improvement so they can work towards developing appropriate treatment plans.
-A high score typically indicates symptoms indicative of high functioning autism or Asperger Syndrome.
-Parents should discuss these results with their pediatrician to learn more about which type of treatment would best suit their children.
+Once completed, parents will receive a report outlining their children’s strengths and areas for improvement so they can develop appropriate treatment plans.
+A high score typically indicates symptoms indicative of high-functioning autism or Asperger Syndrome.
+Parents should discuss these results with their pediatrician to learn which treatment suits their children best.

 How To Use RAADS

-The Ritvo Autism & Asperger Diagnostic Scale (RAADS-14) is a questionnaire that can help diagnose autism and Asperger syndrome.
-It consists of 14 questions, each rated on a scale from 0 to 3.
+The Ritvo Autism & Asperger Diagnostic Scale (RAADS-14) questionnaire can help diagnose autism and Asperger syndrome.
+It consists of 14 questions, each rated from 0 to 3 on a scale.
 A total score of 30 or above indicates a substantial likelihood of autism or Asperger syndrome.

-The RAADS-14 is a 44-item questionnaire that asks about behaviors and symptoms associated with autism spectrum disorders.
-It is intended for use with adults, 18 years and older.
+The RAADS-14 is a 14-item questionnaire about behaviors and symptoms associated with autism spectrum disorders.
+It is intended for use with adults 18 years and older.
 The questionnaire takes about 20 minutes to complete.